 Earned money is another type of financial aid for students with financial needs.
 Work-study jobs are available to eligible undergraduate and graduate students.

-Every year, about 18% of students earn financial aid through work-study jobs!
-Work-study jobs are available on and off-campus.
+About 18% of students earn financial aid through work-study jobs every year!
+Work-study positions are available on and off-campus.

 Universities, local nonprofit organizations, and the federal government employ students through work-study jobs.

 Keep in mind that most work-study jobs pay an hourly minimum wage.
 On average, undergraduate students earn $1,794 per year through federal work-study jobs.

 Work-study awards also have a cap on how many hours you can work.
 If you want to work additional hours, you'll have to earn an additional federal work-study award.